w3c/wcag2ict/comments-by-guideline-and-success-criterion.md

 Markup is not always available to [assistive technologies](#dfn-assistive-technologies) or to user selectable [user agents](#user-agent) such as browsers.
 Software sometimes uses markup languages internally for persistence of the software user interface, in ways where the markup is never available to assistive technology (either directly or through a document object model (DOM)), or to a user agent (such as a browser).
 In such cases, conformance to this provision would have no impact on accessibility as it can have for web content where it is exposed.

-Accessibility issues introduced through poor markup would surface as errors in the programmatic information and reported using success criteria that rely on that information, such as 1.3.1 Info and Relationships and 4.1.2 Name, Role, Value.</div>
+Accessibility issues introduced through poor markup would surface as errors in the programmatic information and would be reported using success criteria that rely on that information, such as 1.3.1 Info and Relationships and 4.1.2 Name, Role, Value.</div>
 <div class="note">

 This success criterion would be satisfied in cases where:

-* Content is implemented using HTML or XML (per the WCAG errata)
+* Content is implemented using HTML or XML (per the WCAG errata.)
 * Non-web documents or software are not authored using a markup language.
 * Non-web documents or software are authored using a markup language, but accessibility information is exposed via platform accessibility APIs, not by making the markup itself available to assistive technologies.
 </div>